bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 Mock
 """"

-There are two ways of mocking an element.
-Either the element doesn't return anything or the element returns some data.
+There are two ways of :public-api:`mocking</ch/ivyteam/ivy/bpm/engine/client/BpmClient.html#mock()>` an element.
+Either the element doesn't return anything, or the element returns some data.
 If your process runs through an html dialog you always have to install a mock for it.

 .. literalinclude:: includes/processtesting/processtesting-mock.java
     :language: java